rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.md

 **Pros**

 - lightweight and elegant
+- completely free
-- works with many different languages, so you only need to familiarize yourself with one IDE
+- works with many different languages, so you only need to familiarize yourself with one IDE if you are a polyglot programmer
 - a huge number of extensions can be downloaded to add functionality to the editor; these are created by a large community of open-source developers.
+- [has native support for Jupyter notebooks](https://code.visualstudio.com/docs/python/jupyter-support), meaning that you get VSCode's intellisense, debugger, and ability to inspect variables, all in a notebook.

 **Cons**

-- currently less polished and less powerful than PyCharm, although Microsoft is now formally supporting the Python extension
+- currently less polished and less powerful than PyCharm
 - can require some tinkering to get features working

 <div class="alert alert-info">

 **Takeaway**: